just-the-docs/just-the-docs/index.md

 We believe that you should use CityJSON because:

-  1. its simplicity means adding CityJSON support to your software is easy, [many software already suppor it]({{ "/software/" | prepend: site.baseurl }})
+  1. its simplicity means adding CityJSON support to your software is easy, [many software already support it]({{ "/software/" | prepend: site.baseurl }})
   2. you can in one-click convert CityGML files to CityJSON files, and vice versa, with the open-source tool [citygml-tools](https://github.com/citygml4j/citygml-tools); we even have a [tutorial]({{ "/tutorials/conversion/" | prepend: site.baseurl }})
   3. files are on average [6X more compact](https://github.com/cityjson/specs/wiki/Compression-factor-for-a-few-open-CityGML-datasets) than their CityGML equivalent
   4. it is [compliant with the new CityGML version 3.0.0]({{ "/conformance/v30/" | prepend: site.baseurl }})